Quantum Algorithm for Estimating Betti Numbers Using Cohomology Approach: Existing Quantum Algorithms for Betti Numbers and TDA

 The algorithm in~\cite{hayakawa2022quantum} assumes two oracles $O_r^K$ and $O_r^L$ for simplicial complexes $K$ and $L$, respectively, working in a similar manner to what appeared in Eq.~(\ref{eqn: oracle}).
 From these oracles, the author in~\cite{hayakawa2022quantum} showed that they can be used to construct the (block encoding of) the so-called \textit{persistent combinatorial Laplacian} $\Delta_r^{K,L}$.
 The dimension of its kernel space is equal to the $r$-th persistent Betti number, and finding such a dimension can be done using a few techniques from the block encoding framework~\cite{gilyen2019quantum}.

-$\bullet$ The work of~\cite{schmidhuber2022complexity} explores the complexity-theoretic limit of topological data analysis.
+$\bullet$ \revise{(Complexity-theoretic limitation)} The work of~\cite{schmidhuber2022complexity} explores the complexity-theoretic limit of topological data analysis.
 In particular, they show that, in a generic setting, where only data points and connectivity are provided, estimating Betti numbers exactly is $\#$P-hard, while determining whether $\beta_r \geq 0$ is NP-hard.
 These results have ruled out the possibility of exponential speedup in general.
 As discussed in~\cite{schmidhuber2022complexity}, the only room for large speedup is where the simplex needs to be directly specified, instead of constructing it from a mere description of the graph (as in \textbf{Step 1} and $\textbf{Step 2}$ of the LGZ algorithm above).

-$\bullet$ The work of~\cite{berry2024analyzing} features an improved quantum algorithm for estimating Betti numbers.
-They introduce a new way to construct the oracle, based on Toffoli gates, and prepare the state $\rho_r$ in \textbf{Step 2} of the LGZ algorithm above, based on an improved method for constructing a, namely, Dicke states.
-Then introduce a new kernel space's dimension estimation algorithm based on Chebyshev polynomials, which bypasses the quantum phase estimation algorithm.
-In particular, they explicitly provide a few instances of graphs where superpolynomial quantum advantage is possible.

-$\bullet$ The works of~\cite{crichigno2024clique} and~\cite{gyurik2022towards} provide more complexity-theoretic results regarding quantum algorithm for TDA.
+At the same time, the works of~\cite{crichigno2024clique} and~\cite{gyurik2022towards} provide more complexity-theoretic results regarding quantum algorithm for TDA.
 More specifically, the result in~\cite{crichigno2024clique} reveals that deciding whether the combinatorial Laplacian $\Delta_r$ has a trivial or non-trivial kernel, or equivalently, determining whether $\beta_r \geq 0$ is QMA-hard.
 At the same time, the result of~\cite{gyurik2022towards} shows that estimating the normalized Betti numbers, or more generally, a so-called low-lying spectral density, is a DQC1-hard instance.